nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/doc/ADG/topics/controller_enhanced_notifications.md

     |gNotifConnInd\_c|Connect indication|
     |gNotifPhyUpdateInd\_c|Phy update indication|

     After enabling events, the user should wait for a `gControllerNotificationEvent_c` GAP Generic Event in the GAP Generic Callback.
 The first event received should have the event type set to `gNotifEventNone_c` with a status of `success` confirming the selected event mask has been enabled.
 The same event types apply for both the GAP command and the GAP event.
-The structure for the Controller Notification event is the following:
+The structure for the Controller Notification event is the following:<br>
+    **Table 6.
+Controller Notification Event structure**
     |**Event Data**|**Data type**|**Data Description**|
     |--------------|-------------|--------------------|
     |eventType|bleNotificationEvent\_t|Enhanced notification event type|